(Originally posted Dec 13, 2017; last updated on July 9, 2024)

 In SDScribe™, you enter the HMIRA registration number, the claim filed date, and (if Health Canada has approved the claim) the claim granted date in SDS Section 1 ("Identification").

-To omit the concentration of an ingredient, leave the minimum and maximum concentration columns in the Component table at zero, and do not include any "less than", "greater than", etc. modifiers (e.g., "<, <=, =, >, >=") in the adjacent columns.
-You would then add a phrase like "Proprietary*" in a note column, after the maximum concentration column.
+To entirely omit the concentration of an ingredient, leave the minimum and maximum concentration columns in the Component table at zero, and do not include any "less than", "greater than", etc. modifiers (e.g., "<, <=, =, >, >=") in the adjacent columns.
+You would then add a phrase like "Proprietary*" in the “Conc note” column.

 Each ingredient (row) in the Component table for which CBI withholding applies should reference a statement (use the "Trade secret statement..." field below the table).
 The statement should contain the HMIRA registration number and the claim filing date (or the claim approval date, if available).
 The example which Health Canada uses in their fact sheet is "* HMIRA RN: 3333 – Decision Granted Date January 1, 2021".